ietf-wg-cellar/matroska-specification/notes.md

 `TrackTimestampScale Element` was called TrackTimecodeScale and the `ReferenceTimestamp Element` was called ReferenceTimeCode.

-## Raw And Scaled Timestamps
+## Timestamp Ticks

+All timestamp values in Matroska are expressed in multiples of a tick, stored as integers.
-There are 2 types of Timestamps in Matroska, the raw ones stored in nanoseconds and the `scaled` timestamps.
+There are three types of ticks possible:

+### Matroska Ticks

+For such elements, the timestamp value is stored directly in nanoseconds.

-The elements with raw timetamps in nanoseconds are:
+The elements storing values in Matroska Ticks/nanoseconds are:

-* `Cluster\Timestamp`; defined in (#timestamp-element)
 * `TrackEntry\DefaultDuration`; defined in (#defaultduration-element)
 * `TrackEntry\DefaultDecodedFieldDuration`; defined in (#defaultdecodedfieldduration-element)
 * `ChapterAtom\ChapterTimeStart`; defined in (#chaptertimestart-element)